-General and administrative expenses for Fiscal 2017 and Fiscal 2016 were approximately \$4,820,000 and \$3,106,000, respectively, an increase of approximately \$1,714,000.
+General and administrative expenses for Fiscal 2017 were approximately \$7,658,000, as compared to approximately \$5,509,000 for Fiscal 2016, an increase of approximately \$2,149,000.
 General and administrative expenses principally include officer and employee salaries and benefits, legal and accounting fees, insurance, consulting services, investor and public relations services, and other costs associated with being a publicly traded company.
-The increase was primarily due to the expenses related to iBio CMO operations which commenced in December 2016 of approximately \$2,232,000.
+The increase was due to an increase in the expenses related to iBio CMO operations which commenced in December 2015 of approximately \$2,834,000 net of a reduction of expenses incurred by iBio, Inc.

-Other income
+Other income (expense)

-Other income (expense) for Fiscal 2017 and Fiscal 2016 was approximately (\$925,000) and \$16,000, respectively.
+Other income (expense) for Fiscal 2017 and Fiscal 2016 was approximately (\$1,394,000) and (\$297,000), respectively.

 As discussed above, iBio CMO's operations take place in a facility in Bryan, Texas under a 34-year sublease.
 Such sublease is accounted for as a capital lease.
-In Fiscal 2017, other income (expense) included interest expense of \$966,000 incurred under the capital lease and interest and royalty income of \$41,000.
-Other income in Fiscal 2016 consisted of interest and royalty income.
+In Fiscal 2017, other income (expense) included interest expense of \$1,447,000 incurred under the capital lease and interest and royalty income of \$53,000.
+Other income (expense) in Fiscal 2016 included interest expense of \$323,000 incurred under the capital lease and interest and royalty income of \$26,000.